Best Construction Estimating Software for 2026

 There are many benefits to choosing online estimating software, particularly for the convenience of access.
 Software that is served to users online can be accessed on any device with an internet connection.
 Some advanced products will even allow offline access via local applications, which sync data when an internet connection is available.
 Unless your business has a reason to choose an on-premise estimating solution, we prefer tools that are accessible online because of the convenience they provide.
 Rather than needing to be at your office or on a device with a connection to your company servers, you can connect via any device with a web connection.

 Online products are also more easily updated than on-premise products.
 In fact, online products are automatically updated for every user whenever the estimating software developer updates their product.
-One inconvenience of using an on-premise estimating tool is that it will usually have to be manually updated either by re-downloading it yourself or by having a technical representative of the company do it.
-In most cases, it also means an additional annual fee to continue receiving updates from the provider.
+One inconvenience of using an on-premise estimating tool is that it often requires a manual update process, such as re-downloading the software or scheduling an installation with a technical representative to ensure server-side compatibility.
+While older perpetual license models often charged a separate annual maintenance fee for updates, most modern on-premise solutions are now sold as annual subscriptions that include all software updates and security patches in the base price.

 Even though online estimating software provides many conveniences, users should consider both and pay more attention to the specific features that the products provide than the way they are deployed.
 If your business has specific security needs, an on-premise product could be right for you.